 - Remove incorrect choices first while attempting the multiple-choice questions.
 Elimination of all wrong answers helps one to find the right answer and will not create confusion in mind.

-Last but not least, one has to go through various media to prepare for the SAT Math section as this is one of the toughest known sections in the SAT exam.
-To practice for the SAT Math section one needs to know the types of questions being asked, the marks and the time allocated to solve questions, the topics to be consulted, the books to be referred to, the online courses to be accessed, the tips to be followed to crack tough Math questions, etc. This article intends to meet these test requirements of SAT aspirants.
+Last but not least, one has to go through various media to prepare for the section as this is one of the toughest known sections in the SAT exam.
+To practice for the Math section, one needs to know the types of questions being asked, the marks and the time allocated to solve questions, the topics to be consulted, the books to be referred to, the online courses to be accessed, the tips to be followed to crack tough Math questions, etc. This article intends to meet these test requirements of SAT aspirants.